Piano Sonata No. 6 (Beethoven)

 Ludwig van Beethoven's Piano Sonata No. 6 in F major, Op.
 10, No. 2, was dedicated to the Countess Anne Margarete von Browne, and written from 1796 to 1798.
+It was published in Vienna by Joseph Eder in 1798.

-The sonata spans approximately 13 minutes.
+The sonata spans approximately 14 minutes.

 Form

 The sonata is divided into three movements:

 First movement

 The first movement is in sonata form.
 The development is based on the C–G–C tag which concludes the exposition, with no clear use of any other material from the exposition.
 The recapitulation is unusual because the 1st theme returns in D major before modulating back to tonic for the second theme.

 Second movement

 The second movement is a minuet in F minor with a trio, with the return of the minuet strongly embellished.
 It is more reminiscent of Beethoven's bagatelles than of most of his minuets.
 The trio, in D♭ major, has a hint of anticipation of the third movement of Symphony No. 1.